bkper/stock-bot/README.md

 #### Financial Books
 - ```exc_code```: Required - The book exchange code to match the ```stock_exc_code```.
 #### Instruments Book
-- ```stock_historical```: Optional - true/false - Defines if realized results calculations should consider historical values.
-If set to false or not present, updated values will be used instead.
+- ```stock_historical```: Optional - true/false - Defines if realized results calculations should consider historical costs and rates.
+If set to false or not present, the last Forward valuation will be used instead.
 See [Forward Date Service](#forward-date-service).
 - ```stock_book```: Optional - true/false - Identifies the Instruments book of the collection.
 If not present, decimal places must be set to 0 (zero) in the book settings.

 ### Group Properties